AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 -   Is an instance family in which all instances are I/O optimized.
 -   Supports standard SSDs and ultra disks only.
--   Optimized for high-performance databases, in-memory databases, and other memory intensive enterprise applications.
+-   Is optimized for high-performance databases, in-memory databases, and other memory-intensive enterprise applications.
--   Uses 2.2 GHz Intel ® Xeon ® E7 8880 v4\(Broadwell\) processors that deliver a maximum turbo frequency of 2.4 GHz for consistent computing performance.
+-   Uses 2.2 GHz Intel ® Xeon ® E7 8880 v4 \(Broadwell\) processors that deliver a maximum turbo frequency of 2.4 GHz for consistent computing performance.
 -   Offers a CPU-to-memory ratio of 1:12 and up to 1,920 GiB memory.
 -   The ecs.re4.20xlarge and ecs.re4.40xlarge instance types are SAP HANA-certified.
 -   Applies to the following scenarios:
     -   High-performance databases and in-memory databases such as SAP HANA
-    -   Memory intensive applications
+    -   Memory-intensive applications
     -   Big data processing engines such as Apache Spark and Presto

 Instance types